Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

 \subsection{Performance Comparison of 3D HPE Methods}

-Tables \ref{tab: single-person Human 3.6 datasets performance} $\sim$ \ref{tab: multi-view Human3.6M dataset performance} provide performance comparison of different 3D HPE methods on the widely used datasets corresponding to the single-view single-person, single-view multi-person, and multi-view scenarios.

-In Table \ref{tab: single-person Human 3.6 datasets performance}, most 3D single-view single-person HPE models successfully estimate 3D human pose on the Human3.6M dataset with remarkable precision.
-Although the Human3.6M dataset has a large size of training and testing data, it only contains 11 actors (6 male and 5 female) performing 17 activities such as eating, discussion, smoking, and taking photo.
-When estimating 3D pose on the in-the-wild data with more complex scenarios, the performance of these methods are degraded.
-It is also observed that model-based methods perform on par with model-free methods.
-Utilizing temporal information when video data is available can improve the performance.
-3D single-view multi-person HPE is a harder task than 3D single-view single-person HPE due to more severe occlusion.
-As shown in Table \ref{tab: multi-person MuPoTS-3D datasets performance} and Table \ref{tab: CMU multi-person datasets performance}, good progress has been made in single-view multi-person HPE methods in recent years.
-By comparing the results from Table \ref{tab: single-person Human 3.6 datasets performance} and Table \ref{tab: multi-view Human3.6M dataset performance}, it is evident that the performance (e.g., MPJPE under Protocol 1) of multi-view 3D HPE methods has improved compared to single-view 3D HPE methods using the same dataset and evaluation metric.
+\textbf{Single-view single-person}: In Table \ref{tab: single-person Human 3.6 datasets performance}, it is seen that most 3D single-view single-person HPE methods estimate 3D human pose with remarkable precision on the Human3.6M dataset.
+However, despite the fact that the Human3.6M dataset has a large size of training and testing data, it only contains 11 actors performing 17 activities in lab environments.
+When estimating 3D pose on in-the-wild data with more complex scenarios, the performance of these methods degrades quickly.
+Estimating 3D pose from videos can achieve better performance than from a single image because the temporal consistency is preserved.